S1D1T1/image-presets/README.md

 ## Possible Categories ##

 SD 1.5
 SDXL
 Turbo, Hyper, Lightning
 SVD
 Stable Cascade
 Genres - Photorealistic, Anime, etc.
 Built for Speed

 ## Standardization ##
-A "standard prompt" could be used, or set of prompts, with set seed value for sample images.
+A standard prompt could be used, or small set of prompts, with set seed value for sample images.
 This would better isolate the characteristics of a given preset.

 ## Contributing ##
 Sample images encouraged.
 Must include metadata.